fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-net-6-blazor-webassembly-aws-elastic-beanstalk.md

 </p>

 ## Configure the GitHub connection
-To use GitHub as a source, we first needs to create a connection to our account.
+To use GitHub as a source, we first need to create a connection to our account.
 So, in this page, define a name for the new connection and click on _Connect to GitHub_

 <p align="center">
   <img src="/assets/img/blazoraws_pipeline_4.png" alt="Set the connection name">